 We’re pleased to have a fine group of special guests this year: Steve Cormier will be back with his cowboy songs and lots more.
 Along with his love of northwoods songs, Brian Miller comes with extensive knowledge of the Irish influence on American music.
 Tim Radford will be returning from coastal Massachusetts, bringing lots of maritime songs as well as music from his native Hampshire, England.
 Our good friend Janie Meneely will be with us, contributing her wonderful songs of the Chesapeake Bay and more.
 Guitarist extraordinaire Rob van Sante lends his skill to songs of the British Isles and his own compositions.
 West Virginia’s singing folklorists, Michael and Carrie Kline, join us once again with their Appalachian songs and oral history.
-AND — late-breaking news! – our old friend George Ward will be with us, sharing his wonderful songs and lore, particularly from the southern Adirondacks.
-Unfortunately, Larry Hanks and Deborah Robins will not be able to join us this year.
+Unfortunately, George Ward, Larry Hanks and Deborah Robins will not be able to join us this year.

 Tim Radford Janie Meneely and Rob van Sante Michael and Carrie Kline

 The weekend starts off on Friday evening with a pot-luck supper and a big open sing.
 On Saturday and Sunday we have a full program of informal participatory workshops, mini-concerts, song circles, and jam sessions, with 3 or 4 (and sometimes 5) events occurring simultaneously, so there's always plenty to choose from.
 Each evening we have sign-up concerts - a chance to show us all what you can do - and lots of spontaneous songfests and jam sessions at all hours.
 There are CDs and some instruments and crafts for sale, and a silent auction to benefit our scholarship fund.
 Bring an item to donate and take a different one home!